Page: (fri)FRI architecture, Next:

 since the last openscope.

-delete delete deletes from the dictionary all rules that start with the byte
+delete delete deletes from the dictionary all rules that begin with the byte

 sequence contained in the top output string and belong in the